uglow/thumbsup-fav-server/README.md

 5. (optional) Environment Tab, set the Command to `rebuild\=5` to rebuild the website after waiting for 5 seconds.
    **Note**: As per [this article](https://stackoverflow.com/questions/56833111/how-to-pass-command-parameters-with-arguments-for-e-g-param1-arg1-to-docker), the `=` characters have to be escaped with `\`.
 E.g. `inputDir\=...`
    ![](docs/run.5.png)

+6. On the Network tab, set the host port and container port to 8080.
+If you get a warning about the port being used, edit the configuration of the container that is using the port and assign it a different local port

-6. Press Apply.
+7. Press Apply.
-7. Review the changes, then press Done.
+8. Review the changes, then press Done.

 ## Running